 A Patient Approach letter (and the reply form and the Participant Information Sheet (PIS)) printed on the Practice headed notepaper will be sent to suitable patients, enclosing a reply-paid envelope addressed to the research team at the local trial site.
 The letter will make it clear that we wish to recruit people who have some difficulty doing daily activities such as walking, getting out of a chair, and climbing stairs but are still able to do these things.
 This constitutes the first phase of the screening process - Initial self-screening (see more details below).
 Patients will be asked to return the reply form to the research team if they feel they meet the study criteria and are interested in talking to a member of the research team about the study.
-In order to maximise response rate, General practices will be asked to send out follow-up approach letters to the same patients within 10-14 days.
+If the target recruitment rate is not achieved general practices will be asked to send out follow-up approach letters to the same patients 14-21 days.
 The follow-up approach letters will include an acknowledgement that the follow-up letter may be ignored by those patients who have responded to the initial letter.
+GPs and practice nurses could also be asked to offer the recruitment pack in surgery to patients they consider would fit the REACT recruitment criteria.